nihitkhandelwal-eng/The_Brainforest/🌱 Journal/Therapy/Session 1.md

 	- All medications as per recommendation of Psychiatrist
 	- Started Escitalopram 10 mg OD on May 2021
 	- Increased the dose to 20 mg OD from July 2021
+	- Mirtazapine was recommended at a dose of 7.5 mg to address sleep issues
 - changes that have been happening
 	- categorize it to make it easier
 	- appetite, sleep, studies, torubling ou, thoughts, stress,